-The most famous avenue in Paris, built in the 17th century, extends from the Arc de Triomphe at one end to the Place de la Concorde at the other.
+The most famous avenue in Paris, built in the 17th century, extends from the Arc de Triomphe at one end to the Concorde Square at the other.

 Champs-Elysées during the day with their heavy car traffic and continuous pedestrian animation.
 People from all over the world are going to the theater, shopping, going to a restaurant or just walking and looking around : Lido cabaretor trying to get past the bouncers at Queen, invest it with a certain glitzy charm.
 For a glimpse of a more elegant world, take a look at the mansions at the Rond-Point and wander down Avenue Montaigne with its Haute Couture houses including Chanel, Christian Dior, Guy Laroche, Thierry Mugler.